 So in this blog, I will explain the Decision tree algorithm.
 How is it used?
 How it functions will be covering everything that is related to the decision tree.

 Every internal node holds a “test” on an attribute, branches hold the conclusion of the test and every leaf node means the class label.
 This is the most used algorithm when it comes to supervised models.
-It is used for both classification as well as regression.
+It is used for both classifications as well as regression.
 It is often termed as “CART” that means classification and regression tree.
 Tree algorithms are always preferred due to stability and reliability.
 (In order to understand more about decision tree in ML, click here)

 Let us see an example of a basic decision tree where it is to be decided in what conditions to play cricket and in what conditions not to play.

 You might have got a fair idea about the conditions on which decision trees work with the above example.
-Let us now see the common terms used in Decision Tree that are stated below:
+Let us now see the common terms used in Decision Tree that is stated below:

 Branches - Division of the whole tree is called branches.